Symmetry in neutrino oscillation in matter with non-unitarity

 In a concurrently progressing work~\cite{Minakata:2022yvs}, the SF symmetry search has also been undertaken by using the helio-UV theory~\cite{Martinez-Soler:2018lcy}, a UV extension of the helio-perturbation theory~\cite{Minakata:2015gra}.
 Despite the parallelism between the SF treatments in these two UV extended theories we try to make our presentation in this paper self-contained.
 This is preferable because of the difference between the structure of symmetries, the eight 1-2 in DMP-UV and the sixteen 1-3 symmetries in the helio-UV theories.
 Nonetheless we try to make our description in this paper complementary to that of ref.~\cite{Minakata:2022yvs}.

 To the author's knowledge, the first discussion of the Rep symmetry in neutrino oscillation is given by Fogli {\it et al.} in ref.~\cite{Fogli:1996nn}.
-In broader contexts the symmetries in theories of neutrino mixing and the closely related topics had been investigated from various points of view, for which we can give only a very limited list~\cite{Gluza:2001de,deGouvea:2000pqg,Fogli:2001wi,Altarelli:2010gt,Fogli:1996pv,Minakata:2001qm,Minakata:2010zn,Coloma:2016gei,deGouvea:2008nm,Zhou:2016luk,Parke:2018shx}.
+In broader contexts the symmetries in theories of neutrino mixing and the closely related topics had been investigated from various point of views, for which we can give only a very limited list~\cite{Gluza:2001de,deGouvea:2000pqg,Fogli:2001wi,Altarelli:2010gt,Fogli:1996pv,Minakata:2001qm,Minakata:2010zn,Coloma:2016gei,deGouvea:2008nm,Zhou:2016luk}.
 We hope that our approach contributes to further advance the field.